dweath411/Python-Projects-Directory/README.md

 The first step of this game is to get the computer to figure out a word for us to guess, from the list 5000 words.
 *However*, in this list of words, some of the words have dashes (like "black-and-white") or spaces between them - which means we can't use those to play hangman!
 So we'll have to find a way to bypass that, meaning we'll find valid words and use those only.

 Also, we'll import `string` for its alphabet.
-Of course, for hangman, you'll want some aspect of the game, meaning you don't get unlimited tries and visualizations!
+Of course, for hangman, you'll want some aspect of the game, meaning you don't get unlimited tries.
 So that will be included in this script as well.